 Table 9.1.
-Output surfaces.
+Output surfaces found in the surfaces/ directory.

-Surface Prefix ^a Description Depth d Predicted or simulated depth to the surface de- pendent on the specified <mode>.
-In prediction</mode> mode the most likely surface is generated.
-In sim- ulation mode, one out of an infinite number of possible surfaces is generated.
-Depth trend dt Similar to Depth but the residual is omitted.
+Surface Prefix ^a Description Depth d Deterministic (prediction) or stochastic simulated depth to the surface dependent on the specified <mode>.
+In prediction mode the most likely surface is generated.
+In stochastic simulation mode, one realization out of an infinite number of possible surfaces is generated.</mode> Depth trend dt Similar to Depth but the residual is omitted.
 For prediction this means that the local adaption to well observations is omitted.
-For simulation, the simulated residual is also omitted.
-Depth error (un- de Prediction error; Standard deviation at each point certainty) on the surface.
-It should be zero at the well points but gridding errors will usually result in a non- zero value at the well points.
-Depth trend error dte Standard deviation caused by the uncertainty in (uncertainty) trend coefficients.
+For stochastic simulation, the residual is also omitted.
+Depth error (uncertainty) de Prediction error; Standard deviation at each point on the surface.
+It should be zero at the well points but gridding errors will usually result in a non-zero value at the well points.
+Depth trend error (uncertainty) dte Standard deviation caused by the uncertainty in trend coefficients.
 Depth residual dr Difference between Depth and Depth trend .
+Interval thickness t Interval thickness computed as the difference between the two depth surfaces defining the interval (specified in <top> and <base/> elements).</top> Interval thickness trend tt Interval thickness trend computed as the difference between the two depth trend surfaces defining the interval.
+Interval velocity V Interval velocity computed as the difference between the two depth surfaces defining the interval divided by the corresponding travel time difference.
+Unrealistic velocities are removed by smoothing trend ^b .
+Interval velocity trend tv The posterior interval velocity trend.
 Trap trap The trap containing the starting point.
-The trap surface is 1 if the grid cell is inside the trap and Treese destaura 0 otherwise.
-Trapped column ^b column_trap The column height between the top surface and the depth of the spill points for each trap.
-This applies to all traps detected along the search path of plies to all traps detected along the search path of Trapped volume ^b volume_mask the spill point algorithm.
-The cumulative volume for all traps in million napped volume VOLUME_MASK $e^{2} \times z$ -unit.
-All grid cells in each trap is as- signed the same volume.
-Interval thickness t Interval thickness computed as the difference be- U I tween the two depth surfaces defining the interval (specified in <top> and <base/> elements).</top> Interval thickness tt Interval thickness trend computed as the differtrend ence between the two depth trend surfaces defin- ing the interval.
-Interval velocity v Interval velocity computed as the difference be- 5 tween the two depth surfaces defining the inter- val divided by the corresponding travel time dif- ference.
-Unrealistic velocities are replaced by the posterior interval velocity trend ^c .
-Interval velocity tv The posterior interval velocity trend. trend a.
+The trap surface is 1 if the grid cell is inside the trap and 0 otherwise.
+Trapped column ^c column_trap The column height between the top surface and the depth of the spill points for each trap.
+This applies to all traps detected along the search path of the spill point algorithm.
+Trapped volume ^c volume_mask The volume for each trap in million meter 2 \times z-unit.
+All grid cells in each trap is assigned the same volume.
+Cumulative trapped volume ^c cumulative volume_mask The cumulative volume for the traps in million $meter^2 \times z$ -unit.
+All grid cells in each trap is assigned the same volume.

+a.
 These are the default prefixes.
-These can be renamed using the respective elements in the <filename-tags> element.b.
-Trapped column and trapped volume is only generated when spill points are triggered from command line.
-See Section 4.2.
+These can be renamed using the respective elements in the <filename-tags> element.

-c.
+b.
 Unrealistic interval velocities are usually related to thin intervals near faults and pinch outs.
-If the calculated interval velocity differ by more than two standard deviations (given by <stddev> for the interval) from the interval velocity trend, then a value closer to the posterior interval velocity trend is used.
-See <tructe-calculated-velocities> for details.
+To get more realistic velocities a smoothing process can be performed.
+See <moothing-factor-calculated-velocities> for details.